MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-introduction-self-service.md

 ms.service: powerbi
 ms.subservice: pbi-dataflows
 ms.topic: how-to
-ms.date: 03/22/2023
+ms.date: 08/10/2023
 LocalizationGroup: Data from files
 ---

 # Introduction to dataflows and self-service data prep

 >[!TIP]
->Try out Dataflow Gen2 in [Data Factory in Microsoft Fabric](/fabric/data-factory/), an all-in-one analytics solution for enterprises.
+>You can also try Dataflow Gen2 in [Data Factory in Microsoft Fabric](/fabric/data-factory/), an all-in-one analytics solution for enterprises.
 [Microsoft Fabric](/fabric/get-started/microsoft-fabric-overview) covers everything from data movement to data science, real-time analytics, business intelligence, and reporting.
-Learn how to [start a new trial](/fabric/get-started/fabric-trial) for free!
+Learn how to [start a new trial](/fabric/get-started/fabric-trial) for free.

 As data volume continues to grow, so does the challenge of wrangling that data into well-formed, actionable information.
 We want data that’s ready for analytics, to populate visuals, reports, and dashboards, so we can quickly turn our volumes of data into actionable insights.
 With self-service data prep for big data in Power BI, you can go from data to Power BI insights with just a few actions.